SoK: Differential Privacies: Quantification of privacy loss (Q)

+Moreover, \emph{capacity bounded differential privacy} (CBDP) was introduced in~\cite{chaudhuri2019dcapacity}, which uses $H$-restricted $f$-divergence: $D_f^H(P|Q)=\sup_{h\in H}[\expects{x\sim P}{h(x)}-\expects{x\sim Q}{f^*(h(x))}]$ where $f$ is a divergence, $H$ is a family of functions, and $f^*$ is the Fenchel conjugate\footnote{The Fenchel conjugate for a function $f$ with a domain $R$ is $f^*(x)=\sup_{y\in R}[xy-f(y)]$.}.
+In other words, it requires the supremum condition to hold only for a selected set of functions (queries) instead of all possible ones.

-Finally, approximate DP, probabilistic DP and R\'enyi DP can be extended to use a \emph{family} of parameters rather than a single pair.
-As shown in~\cite{sommer2018privacy} (Theorem~2), finding the tightest possible family of parameters (for either definition) for a given mechanism is equivalent to specifying the behavior of its privacy loss random variable entirely.
+Finally, most definitions in this section taking two real-valued parameters can be extended to use a \emph{family} of parameters rather than a single pair of parameters.
+As shown in~\cite{sommer2019privacy} (Theorem~2) for approximate DP, probabilistic DP, and R\'enyi DP, finding the tightest possible family of parameters (for either definition) for a given mechanism is equivalent to specifying the behavior of its privacy loss random variable entirely.